 Prune is the kind of neighborhood restaurant everyone wishes was on their corner.
-Owner and chef Gabrielle Hamilton infuses the menu with her experiences cooking and eating in France, Italy, and Greece.
-The result is a spread of internationally inspired comfort foods like roast chicken and butterscotch pudding.
+Owner and chef Gabrielle Hamilton infuses the menu with her experiences of cooking and eating in France, Italy, and Greece.
+The result is a spread of internationally inspired comfort foods including roast chicken and butterscotch pudding.
 The restaurant is certainly small, meaning there’s usually a wait; but it’s worth it, especially during brunch when the massive Dutch-style pancake, crowned with blueberries and whipped sour cream, touches down on every table.

 Maharlika Filipino Moderno functions as a destination for homesick Filipinos as well as newcomers.
 While Maharlika insists that it is not a fusion restaurant, the menu offers a variety of dishes that incorporate influences from around the globe.
 The menu ranges with everything from fried chicken and ube (purple yam) waffle, served with anchovy butter and macapuno syrup, to balut (fertilized duck egg) and beer-battered spam fries.

 Just a few steps below street level on East 9th Street is the teeny, sunken Superiority Burger, a haven for vegetarian and vegan food.
 The counter-service operation is helmed by chef Brooks Headley, who left fine-dining kitchens to open a burger joint.
 The main attraction is the eponymous burger (a dense patty made from quinoa, chickpeas, and walnuts, piled with muenster cheese, lettuce, tomato, and pickles), which should be paired with the burnt broccoli salad or the daily special, which in the past has included things such as corny rice with spring beans.